zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

   - Correlation with other available data - Speakers

-# DATASET & EXPLORATORY DATA ANALYSIS
+# III.
+DATASET & EXPLORATORY DATA ANALYSIS

 Dataset has been taken from https://sail.usc.edu/iemocap/.
 It has the following main characteristics -